dustinpfister/blog_posts/_posts/threejs-vector3-distance-to.md

 ## 1 - The Vector3 distance to method and what to knwo first

 This is a post on the distance to method of the Vector3 class in the client side javaScript library known as three.js.
-The subject here then is on one specific method of one specific class in a single javaScript library, so then this is nit a getting started post with threejs let along client side javaScript in general.
+The subject here then is on one specific method of one specific class in a single javaScript library, so then this is not a [getting started post with threejs](/2018/04/04/threejs-getting-started/) let along client side javaScript in general.
 I will not be getting into every little detail about the library and language here, but I usual write a section like this for every post on threejs where I outline a few things you might want to read up more on before continuing to read the rest of this post.

 ### 1.1 - Read up more on the Vector3 class in general